roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Serverless cluster best practices/Use ASK to run jobs.md

       Normal  Started                64s   kubelet, eci  Started container
     ```

-4. To use a preemptible instance, add the annotation of the preemptible instance to the pod.
+4. To use a preemptible instance, add a preemptible instance annotation to the pod.

-    For more information about how to set the annotation of preemptible instances, see [Use preemptible instances](/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod management/Use preemptible instances.md).
+    For more information about how to a preemptible instance annotation, see [Use preemptible instances](/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod management/Use preemptible instances.md).

     ```
     apiVersion: batch/v1